nearprotocol/stakewars/troubleshooting.md

 ''
 ```

-3. If you still can't issue any `call` method on your staking pool, it is possible that you need additional stake to pay for the storage (see the [Introduction to NEAR Protocol’s Economics](https://near.org/blog/near-protocol-economics) for more details).
+3. If you still can't issue any `call` method on your staking pool, it is possible that you need additional funds to pay for the storage (see the [Introduction to NEAR Protocol’s Economics](https://near.org/blog/near-protocol-economics) for more details).
 Sending 1 NEAR token should be enough.
 From the shell, you can issue the command `near send <ACCOUNT_ID> <POOL_ID> 1` to add some funds, and try if the contract becomes responsive again.

 **Heads Up:** Any funds sent to a locked pool become _inaccessible_, so you won't be able to withdraw them later on.

-### 4. I get a GuestPanic when I try to _withdraw_ funds from my staking pool
+### 3.4.
+I get a GuestPanic when I try to _withdraw_ funds from my staking pool
 The _widthdraw_ command is used to move back to your wallet any _unstaked_ funds in the pool.
 You have to check if:
 - the amount you are trying to withdraw is higher than your unstaked balance
 - the unstaked balance is not yet available and still in the lock-period